Instruction: DIY filament dry box – the ANYBOX V2

 Put the lid on the box and check whether the holder and the silica gel bag are seated properly.

-Check the stability of the screwed bracket and the secure fit of the silica gel bag.
-It must not come off when the filament dry box is in operation.
+Check the stability of the screwed clip and the secure fit of the silica gel bag.
+It must not come loose when operating the filament dry box.

-Thread the filament of the filament rolls to be stored into the filament outlets and adjust the pulleys to the width of the filament roll.
-Gradually insert all the rolls and then close with the lid.
+Thread the filament of the filament spools to be stored into the filament outlets and adjust the pulleys to the width of the filament spools.
+Gradually insert all the spools and then close with the lid.

-When inserting the filament rolls, check that they can rotate freely and that they do not touch the floor or the walls of the storage box – if a filament roll scrapes or blocks, this roll is not suitable for the filament storage box.
+When inserting the filament spools, check that they can rotate freely and that they do not touch the floor or the walls of the storage box – if a spool scrapes or blocks, this one is not suitable for the filament storage box.

 If the filament blocks or can only be pushed through the outlet under a lot of pressure, the outlet and the PTFE tube must be checked for blockages or too small bore diameters and cleaned or replaced.

-Inserting and threading the filament is described in more detail in the operation manual immediately afterwards.
+Inserting and threading the filament is described in the Operating manual of the DIY filament box in more detail.

 The filament dry box also works perfectly in combination with the DIY 3D printer enclosure, the filament which should be printed can be easily plugged in and out.
 The 3D print files of the DIY 3D printer enclosure can be found in the web shop.